RTSII/Cynth/docs/cynthai-guidelines.md

 3. **Inclusive and Accessible**: All content accommodates various ability levels and offers modifications for different needs.

-4. **Clear and Comprehensible**: Instructions use simple language and visual demonstrations that are easy to follow.
+4. **Clear and Comprehensible**: Instructions use proper anatomical and medical terms.

 5. **Progressive and Empowering**: Content builds skills systematically and emphasizes positive reinforcement.